The Ultimate Guide to Meinl Cymbals: Series Explained, Sounds & How to Choose

 The Byzance Vintage series occupies a unique place within the Meinl catalogue.
 Designed to capture some of the character associated with older, well-played cymbals, the Vintage family combines traditional craftsmanship with modern cymbal design to create sounds that feel familiar, expressive and comfortably broken-in from the very first note.

 The origins of the Vintage range can be traced back to one of Meinl's most influential cymbals: the Benny Greb Sand Ride.
-Developed in collaboration with the renowned drummer and educator, the Sand Ride quickly gained a reputation for its controlled response, musical versatility and distinctive appearance.
+Developed in collaboration with the renowned drummer and educator, the Sand Ride quickly gained a reputation for its controlled response and musical versatility.
 Its success ultimately led to the development of the wider Byzance Vintage family, which has since become one of the defining voices within the Meinl catalogue.

 One of the most distinctive features of many Vintage models is their sandblasted finish.
 During the sandblasting process, fine abrasive material is blasted across the cymbal's surface under pressure, creating the characteristic matte appearance associated with cymbals such as the Sand Ride.
 Whilst the finish is visually striking, it also contributes to the overall feel and response of the cymbal, helping to create a slightly drier, more controlled sound with reduced high-frequency overtones compared with a traditionally finished cymbal.